3 August 2020

 Deferment of payments and support measures

-The banks, the National Bank of Belgium and the Minister for Finance announced a series of special support measures on 22 March for private individuals and businesses in financial difficulty as a result of the coronavirus crisis.
+The banks, the National Bank of Belgium and the Minister for Finance announced a series of special support measures on 22 March for businesses in financial difficulty as a result of the coronavirus crisis.

-In this framework, it is possible to request a deferment of your mortgage or business credit repayments for a period of up to six months.
+In this framework, it is possible to request a deferment of your business credit repayments until 31 December 2020.
 The banks are offering this deferment free of filing fees or administrative charges.

 These measures are a result of our commitment to helping our customers who are in need.

-You can find all the practical details about the deferment for both private individuals and business customers via the links below:
+You can find all the practical details about the deferment here.

 Do not hesitate to take the necessary time to complete your request and to contact us in order to discuss your personal situation together.